Thank you to all friends and family/whānau for your continued understanding whilst we have COVID 19 pandemic restrictions in place.

 - Visits can be up to 2 vaccinated whānau members and can be inside the ABI facility or outdoors in the garden or courtyard

 - If the whānau visitor or anyone in the visitor’s bubble, present with any cold or flu like symptoms such as; sore throat, temperature, runny nose, cough or shortness of breath or if have had contact with suspected or known cases of COVID-19 they must inform us and must not visit.

 - Visits must be kept to a maximum of 2 hours from arrival to departure of the service, ideally shorter, to allow others to visit their loved ones – exceptions may be made for those travelling significant distances.

 - You must maintain a 2 metre distance from the person you are visiting.
 This means no touching of the person including in greeting or leaving.

-- You must try to maintain a 2 metre distance from ABI staff for the visit with the exception of the arrival process.
+- You must try to maintain a 2 metre distance from ABI staff, other clients or whanau for the visit with the exception of the arrival process

-- To book a visit or to come and pick up your loved one please call during business hours:
+- To book a visit please call during business hours:

 Wellington Reception (04) 2370128

 The booking process includes answering some health screening questions and agreeing to the process for entry including screening on arrival to the service.
 This will be done on every occasion.